Nova Entertainment: Radio

-NOVA
+All stations can be streamed online or via the Nova, Smooth, FIVEAA or Star Player apps.

+Nova

 The Nova Network is a commercial radio network with an adult contemporary format.
-All network stations are owned and operated by NOVA entertainment and each station has its own local Breakfast show with daytime, drive and night shifts networked across all stations.
+All network stations are owned and operated by Nova Entertainment (with Perth being a JV with ARN) and each FM station has its own local Breakfast show with daytime, drive and night shifts networked across all stations.

 smoothfm

 smoothfm is a commercial radio network originally launched in 2012 as a rebrand of the Classic Rock network.
-Since February 14 2020 the network's primary format is Hot-Adult Contemporary providing feel good and dance music.
+Since 14 February 2020 the network's primary format is Hot-Adult Contemporary providing feel good and dance music.

 Non-network radio

-In addition to its network-based assets, NOVA also operates four independent radio stations.
+In addition to its network-based assets, NOVA also operates the following radio stations.

+NOVA Entertainment also rebroadcasts News-owned British station Talksport locally via its website and NOVA Player app.